onenok/ball.html/README_EN.md

-# Interactive Ball Simulator
+# Ball Simulator

-This is an interactive physics simulator developed using HTML5 Canvas and native JavaScript.
-It demonstrates a ball influenced by user input and environmental factors.
+This is an interactive physics simulator developed using HTML5 Canvas and JavaScript.

 ## Key Features